tondi/hajto.github.io/_posts/2017-01-31-elixir-essence.md

 ## Functions!
 Functions everywhere..

 So now we know what pattern matching kinda is and we know it can fail.
 So what is the fuss all about?
 We can pattern match argument of functions actually.
 Given definition of factorial we can implement it in seconds!
+We know that:

-We know that factorial for x is factorial(x-1)*x for x bigger than 1, we also know that factorial of 1 is 1 and factorial of 0 is 1.
+>factorial for x is factorial(x-1)*x for x bigger than 1
+>factorial of 1 is 1
+>factorial of 0 is 1.

 So we can to that:

 {% highlight elixir %}
 def factorial(0), do: 1